Let’s now take a look at

 retinal artery occlusion,

-We talked about significant elevated
+We talked about signifying elevated

-levels of ESR, and biopsy is confirmatory.
+levels of ISR and biopsy is confirmatory

-And management for sure until that
+and management for sure, until that biopsy

-make sure the steroids
+you need to make sure that steroids

-have been started
+has been started and administered.